magikarq/fishscripts/README.md

 ---

-# 🎮 Linux Gaming Setup Scripts
+# 🎮 Linux Gaming Setup Script

 Scripts to quickly set up a Linux system optimized for gaming — including GPU drivers, performance tweaks, game launchers, and more.